ImeshaDilshani/portfolio/CONTACT_FORM_SETUP.md

-# Contact Form Setup Guide
+# Contact Form & Newsletter Setup Guide

-Your contact form is now ready!
-Follow these simple steps to activate it:
+Your contact form AND newsletter subscription are now ready!
+Follow these simple steps to activate both:

-## Option 1: Web3Forms (Recommended - FREE & Easy)
+## Quick Setup (Same Key for Both!)

 ### Steps:
 1. **Get your free access key:**